tremblay/HTML-Table-to-JSON/README.md

 The project currently works on most HTML tables.
 Testing will be added soon.
 After that, features similar to those in the javascript version (https://github.com/lightswitch05/table-to-json) by @lightswitch05 will be added.

-### Usage
+## Usage
 To get the parser, simply download the 4 php files in 'src.'

-To use, include HTMLTable2JSON.php in your php file, create a new HTMLTable2JSON object, and call tableToJSON($url, $headerOption)
+To use, include HTMLTable2JSON.php in your php file, create a new HTMLTable2JSON object, and call `tableToJSON($url);`

+### Optional Arguments
+- `firstColumnIsRowName`
-The header option indicates whether the first column should be used as a header for the entire row.
-Choosing TRUE results in cells arranged in an array, where each cell has properties of name, column title, row title, and span number.
-Choosing FALSE treats each cell as a value for the attribute indicated in the column header.
-With this option, rows are arranged in an array, with column_title : cell_title pairs as attributes. test.php has an example of this usage.
+  - Boolean indicating whether the first column in the table should be parsed as the title for all values in the row.
+  - Choosing `TRUE` results in cells arranged in an array, where each cell has properties of name, column title, row title, and span number.
+  - Choosing `FALSE` treats each cell as a value for the attribute indicated in the column header.
+With this option, rows are arranged in an array, with `column_title : cell_title` pairs as attributes.
+  - Default: `TRUE`
+- `tableID`
+  - String to contain the ID of the table.
+Allows user to specify a particular table.
+Default behavior simply grabs the first table encountered on the page.
+  - Default: `''`
+- `ignoreColumns`
+  - Array of column indexes to ignore.
+  - Default: `array(0 => 'nil')`

+test.php has examples of the correct usage.

 For support, feedback, suggestions etc. please email tremblay@grinnell.edu

-### License
+## License

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by